PabloC-Chiavarino/NotebookDepot/README.md

 ## License

-For license information look at the LICENSE file included on the repository.
+MIT License - For more information look at the LICENSE.md file.